High School Football: GW-Danville floats by Magna Vista at Smith River

 "We've got to play better, but they're a good football team, there's no doubt," Favero said.
 "They're kind of the measuring stick of the Piedmont District and today there was a big gap."

-Magna Vista went for the endzone three times in the final seconds, but failed to score, going into the half down 34-13.

-"That was a big play, for sure," Favero said "We had a chance there, we just didn't convert...
-That was big, but we had the ball coming out of halftime and us going three and out and them coming right down and scoring really kind of sealed the game."
+"That was a big play, for sure," Favero said.
+"We had a chance there, we just didn't convert...
+That was big, but we had the ball coming out of halftime and us going 3-and-out and them coming right down and scoring really kind of sealed the game."

 Friday's game was played at Smith River Sports Complex because recent rain made the field at Magna Vista unplayable.
 It was the first time the complex hosted a high school varsity football game.